montymxb/latria/README.md

-# latria
+# The latria language

 [![Build Status](https://travis-ci.org/montymxb/latria.svg?branch=master)](https://travis-ci.org/montymxb/latria)
 [![Build status](https://ci.appveyor.com/api/projects/status/g6mo13n1405xks1u?svg=true)](https://ci.appveyor.com/project/montymxb/latria)

 A compact, cross platform, embeddable language with an emphasis on multi-language communication and lightweight scripting.

-<br/><br/>
+## What's neat about latria?

-Built following ANSI C, latria can run on mac/linux/windows/android/ios and more.<br/>
+- can run on **mac**/**linux**/**windows**/**android**/**ios** and more (almost anything since 1990, give or take).

-<h2>Binaries</h2>
+- a *very* tiny footprint.
+The compiler and interpreter combined weighs in at ~150kb on unix systems, and about ~250kb on windows.
+- it's *fast*, in some cases even faster than [lua](https://www.lua.org/about.html).
+And it can be optimized to go even faster.
+- scripts can be compiled in advance and are system agnostic.
+A script built by latria on windows can be run by latria on mac, linux, ios, etc.
+- very few dependencies, making it easy to build from scratch for your systems specifically.
+- can capture the results of another language, allowing you to 'glue' together individual programs/scripts/etc. written in multiple different languages with ease.
+- embedding it won't bloat your existing project.
+- it's licensed under the MIT open source license

+## Getting Started

 The [latest release](https://github.com/montymxb/latria/releases/latest/) has binaries for **mac**, **linux** and **windows**.

-<h2>about.</h2>

-latria was born out a desire to understand language.

-As scripters or programmers we wrestle everyday to communicate with machines all around us.
-Our ability to harness a computer is directly linked to how well we can communicate with it.

-Generally this leads to a desire for shorter, more succinct statements that convey intention with unmistakable clarity.

-Latria leverages a high level programming design to maximize verbosity without increasing workload.

-<h2>cross lang.</h2>

-Bridge the language barrier, use all your &lt;code/&gt;

-Traditionally, one would pick a particular language and stay with it, exclusively.

-Over time our preferences change and we learn which languages may be best suited for certain tasks in our mind.

-Like any developer you most likely have various scripts and programs written for various tasks, in various languages.

-Latria can mediate quite nicely, allowing you to now only run various system level commands and collect their results in one fell swoop.

-Bring back your code!
-Latria can handle the output itself or pipe it into another program, bringing your various libraries new purpose in your projects, no need to rewrite your old code base for a small project.

-<h2>open source goodness.</h2>

-Latria is written in ANSI C, and is licensed under the MIT open source license.
-Feel free to part it out, improve on it, or implement it in your systems.
-This is an early build, and is still being actively built.

-If you have suggestions or improvements you may submit a pull request to have a feature or bug fix integrated into the language.

-Additionally documentation in the form of a guide is available at <a href="http://latria.uphouseworks.com">latria.uphouseworks.com</a>, allowing anyone to get started with latria scripting.

-In the meantime feel free to reach out to me at friedman.benjamin@gmail.com

-<h2>Building.</h2>
+These precombiled versions will work in most cases, provided you have a recent version of either of the aforementioned operation systems.
+If you need something a little more custom you can always build latria from source by following the [building](#user-content-building) instructions below.

+Be sure to read the [guide](https://latria.uphouseworks.com/Guide/) to familiarize yourself with the latria language.

+## Building

 Latria is capable of being built on linux, mac and windows from the same source.
-The methods vary however, but for all of them you'll need to navigate to latria/Latria/src/ to start.
+The methods vary however, as will be explained in a moment.

-<i>To note</i> latria does not use a standard ./configure, make, make install approach.
-Instead you run ```make [platform]``` and ```make install```.
+*To note* latria does not use the standard `./configure`, `make`, `make install` approach.
+Instead you run `make [platform]` and `make install`.
-Note that if you're not sure you can always run ```make help```
+Note that if you're not sure what's available to 'make' you can always run ```make help```

 For building on mac you can invoke make as follows.
 ```